Holloman High Speed Test Track

 Aerospace ground test facility in New Mexico, U.S.

-The Holloman High Speed Test Track (HHSTT) is a United States Department of Defense/Air Force aerospace ground test facility located at Holloman Air Force Base in south-central New Mexico.
+The Holloman High Speed Test Track (HHSTT) is a United States Department of War/Air Force aerospace ground test facility located at Holloman Air Force Base in south-central New Mexico.
 It is adjacent to the White Sands Missile Range and is operated by the 846th Test Squadron of the 704th Test Group of the Arnold Engineering Development Complex at Arnold Air Force Base.

 The Test Track provides its services to a wide variety of American defense and governmental agencies such as the Air Force, Army, Navy, and the Missile Defense Agency, as well as America's allies.

 Mission

-The HHSTT's mission is to provide a cost-effective, realistic, dynamic test environment for the entire acquisition community, including the DoD, other government agencies, contractors, and foreign governments.
-As a ground-based test facility, the HHSTT provides a cost-effective, controlled test environment for high-speed weapons, systems, and components.
+The HHSTT's mission is to provide a cost-effective, realistic, usable test environment for the entire acquisition community, including: the DOD, other government agencies, contractors, and foreign governments.
+As a ground-based test facility, the HHSTT provides a test environment for high-speed weapons, systems, and components.
 Full-scale flight tests tend to be more expensive than sled testing and present fewer opportunities to recover the test article for post-test evaluation.

 History

 N-25 Snark on the Holloman Track, c.
 1950.

 The HHSTT was originally 3,350 ft long when initial construction was completed in August 1949.
 The first test performed at the HHSTT was the launching of the Northrop N-25 Snark in 1950, but soon included human tolerance testing under the command of Colonel John P. Stapp.
 Col. Stapp was the last human test subject to ride the rocket-powered sleds at the HHSTT in December 1954.
 The track was lengthened to 5,000 ft in 1956, followed by another extension to 35,000 ft in 1957.

 The next major track extension occurred in 1974 when the rails from the Edwards Air Force Base test track were shipped to Holloman and added to the existing tracks to give a new total length of 50,771 ft.
 During this upgrade, a third rail, approximately 15,000 ft, was added for high-speed, narrow-gauge sleds.
 In 2000, pulldown extensions of 149 ft were added to the north end of each rail, bringing the two primary rails to 50,917 ft.

 The last major upgrade to the primary rail system occurred in 2002, when the narrow-gauge track was lengthened to 20,379 ft.
-The HHSTT currently holds the world land speed record for rocket sleds set in April 2003, at Mach 8.6, or 9,465 feet per second (2,885 meters per second), or 6,453.409 miles per hour (10,385.755 kilometres per hour).
+The HHSTT currently holds the world land speed record for rocket sleds set in April 2003, at Mach 8.6, or 9,465 feet per second (2,885 meters per second), or 6,453 miles per hour (10,380 kilometres per hour).